laurentj/slimerjs/README.md

     slimerjs myscript.js
 ```

-It only opens a window with nothing in it (Probably you'll see a ghost...).
-Yes, this is an incredible project!
+The given script myscripts.js is then executed in a window.
+If your script is
-The given script myscripts.js is executed in the background.
+short, you probably won't see this window.

 You can for example launch some tests:

 ```
     slimerjs ../test/initial-tests.js